This chili con carne with beans has endless layers of flavor thanks to a homemade chili powder, seared steak, beer, and cocoa powder.

 Dump the cooled chiles into a food processor and process until they’re ground to a fine powder, about 3 minutes.
 Add the cornmeal, cocoa powder, cumin, and oregano, and pulse to combine.
 Add 3/4 cup of the stock and process until a paste forms.

 In a large stockpot over medium-high heat, warm the oil until it’s shimmering.
 Working in batches to avoid crowding, add the beef and sear, turning as necessary, until browned on all sides, about 5 minutes.
 Place the meat in a bowl.

 Add the onion, garlic, jalapeños, and habanero, if using, to the pot and stir to coat with the drippings.
 Cover and cook for about 1 minute.

 Pour in the beer and cook, stirring and scraping up all the browned bits from the bottom of the pot, for a minute or so.
 Add the tomatoes, beans, and brown sugar, and return the beef to the pan.
 Add the chile paste and the remaining 3 1/4 cups stock and stir until combined.

-Bring the chili to a boil and then reduce heat to a gently simmer.
+Bring the chili to a boil and then reduce the heat to a gentle simmer.
 Cook, partially covered, until the beef is tender and the chili has thickened, about 3 hours.
 Season to taste with salt and pepper.